-Malfunction Possible reasons Recommended action Actuator and plug stem does not move on de- mand.
+Malfunction Possible reasons Recommended action Actuator and plug stem does not move on demand.
 Actuator is blocked.
 Check attachment.
 Remove the blockage.
 WARNING!
 A blocked actuator or plug stem (e.g. due to seizing up after remaining in the same position for a long time) can suddenly start to move uncontrollably.
 Injury to hands or fingers is possible if they are inserted into the actuator or valve.
 Before trying to unblock the actuator or plug stem, disconnect and lock the pneumatic air supply as well as the control signal.
 Before unblocking the actuator, release any stored energy in the actuator (e.g. spring compression).
 See associated actuator documentation.
-Diaphragm in the actu- ator defective See associated actuator documentation.
+Diaphragm in the actuator defective See associated actuator documentation.
 Signal pressure too low Check the signal pressure.
 Check the signal pressure line for leakage.
-Jolting movement of the Version with adjustate actuator and plug stem packing ): packing n tightened correctly Tighten the packing correctly (see information under 'Adjusting the packing' in the 'Testing the installed valve' section).
+Jolting movement of the actuator and plug stem Version with adjustable packing 1) : packing not tightened correctly Tighten the packing correctly (see information under 'Adjusting the packing' in the 'Installation' section > 'Testing the installed valve').
 Actuator and plug stem does not stroke through Signal pressure too low Check the signal pressure.
 Check the signal pressure line for leakage. the entire range.
 Travel stop active See associated actuator documentation.
 Incorrect setting of valve accessories Check the settings of the valve accessories.
-Increased flow through closed valve (seat leak- age) Dirt or other foreign particles deposited between the seat and plug.
+Increased flow through closed valve (seat leakage) Dirt or other foreign particles deposited between the seat and plug.
 Shut off the section of the pipeline and flush the valve.
-Valve trim is worn out.
-Contact our after-sales service.
+Valve trim, particularly with soft seat, is worn.
+Replace seat and plug (see the 'Servicing' section) or contact our after-sales service.